top of page

 The McMaster University Celiac Disease Clinic for adults was opened in 2016 by Dr. Premysl Bercik (founding director) and is led by Dr. Ines Pinto-Sanchez since 2017.
 Today the clinic receives around 800-900 patients with celiac disease and gluten-related disorders per year.

 The clinic provides care with a multidisciplinary approach to better respond to the complex nature of the celiac disease, and our practice is based on scientific research evidence.
 We are very proud to be part of the Farncombe Family Digestive Health Research Institute, a world-renowned research institute.
-The clinic works closely with the Canadian Celiac Association (CCA) and is the only Canadian adult celiac clinic currently recognized and certified by the Society for the Studies of Celiac Disease (SSCD) due to the quality of care it provides.
+The clinic works closely with the Celiac Canada (CCA) and is the only Canadian adult celiac clinic currently recognized and certified by the Society for the Studies of Celiac Disease (SSCD) due to the quality of care it provides.

 Farncombe PNG.png